Behemoth (band): Musical style and lyrics

 Lyrically, Behemoth has been described as "about as philosophical as it gets."
 Until the late 1990s, the band played a traditional black metal style with secular lyrical content, but changed to that of occult, Nordic paganism and thelemic themes written by their lead vocalist Nergal and Krzysztof Azarewicz.
 With the 1999 release of Satanica, the band demonstrated their presence in the death metal scene, while retaining their own signature style characterized by the drum work of Inferno and multi-layered vocals.
 Despite Behemoth having been labeled as death metal or thrash metal-influenced, Nergal has mentioned that he does not like the band to be labeled as such.
 Later themes explored by the band include anti-Christianity and Satanism.
 Phoenix New Times, who named Behemoth one of the "most Satanic metal bands of all time", assessed that the band "merges the mysticism and image of black metal with the force, precision and brutality of death metal."

+The band has been known to perform with corpse paint while "flanked by cast-iron eagles and snake-wrapped mic stands," according to Invisible Oranges.